Majors, Minors & Honors

 - Special Majors are available.

 - The Overlap Constraint: Minors will include at least five credits, four of which may not overlap with the student's major or other minor.
 The overlap rule applies to any two entities taken at one time but not collectively to three entities taken together (it is a pair-wise not a global overlap rule).
-This means that a student who has a major in Medieval Studies, for example, and minors in English and Women's Studies, must meet the overlap rule in each possible pairing but not in the three taken together.
-So a course might overlap between Medieval Studies and English and a different course might overlap between Medieval Studies and Women's Studies.
+This means that a student who has a major in Medieval Studies, for example, and minors in English and Gender and Sexuality Studies, must meet the overlap rule in each possible pairing but not in the three taken together.
+So a course might overlap between Medieval Studies and English and a different course might overlap between Medieval Studies and Gender and Sexuality Studies.
 There is an optional Overlap Checksheet [pdf] to help in planning non-overlap.

 - Exceptions to the overlap rule: